oat-sa/taohub-articles/forge/DevTips.md

 Install XMLEditQtiDebugger Extension
 ------------------------------------

-This extension adds a XML button to the authoring screen, which display the current content of the QTI Item XML.\
+This extension adds a XML button to the authoring screen, which display the current content of the QTI Item XML.<br/>

 To install, add the following to composer.json:

     "repositories" : [